Cynthia Barnes-Boyd: Career

 In 1980, Barnes-Boyd became the assistant director of nursing at the University of Illinois Hospital and Clinics.
 She held the position until 1991, when she was appointed executive director of the University of Illinois Mile Square Health Center.
 She subsequently held several other positions in the University of Illinois system, including director of hospital community outreach, and director of the Healthy City Collaborative research organization.
 She was the director of the Office of Community Engagement and Neighborhood Health Partnerships, in which she worked to engage the community and to create community initiatives including a city-wide nutritional program.

 Barnes-Boyd was a clinical associate professor of community health at the UIC College of Nursing, and a clinical associate professor of community health sciences at the UIC School of Public Health.

 In the 1990s, Barnes-Boyd co-chaired the Mayor's Advisory Committee on Infant Mortality.
 In 2006, Barnes-Boyd was named a Robert Wood Johnson Foundation Executive Nurse Fellow.
 She was also a fellow in the American Academy of Nursing and at the Chicago Institute of Medicine.
 In 2013, Barnes-Boyd was named to the National Institutes of Health (NIH) National Advisory Council for Nursing Research.
 In 2017 she became a member of the NIH's Council on Councils for the Division of Program Coordination, Planning, and Strategic Initiatives.

 Barnes-Boyd was a Volunteer Chair of the March of Dimes Illinois Chapter Community Service Grants Program, which provides grants towards community programs aimed at improving birth outcomes.

 Personal life

 Barnes-Boyd was married to Ronald Boyd.
-She had four children.
+She had two children.